 The Duane G. Meyer Library serves as a depository library for U.S., Missouri, and United Nations documents.
 All government publications--U.S., Missouri, and UN--are readily available for use by MSU students, faculty, and staff, as well as the general public.
-Many government publications are now available in electronic format.
 Most of our paper and microfiche materials circulate with a valid ID.
+Many government publications are also available in electronic format.

-Missouri and federal tax forms are also available, and residents of Greene County (including college students now attending MSU) may register to vote at the Reference desk.
+Federal tax forms are also available, and residents of Greene County (including college students now attending MSU) may register to vote at the Reference desk.
 Our staff will be happy to assist you with any government information needs that you might have.

 The Duane G. Meyer Library received Congressional designation as a “selective” federal depository library in 1963.
-This legally binding agreement with the U.S. government allows us to select and receive a collection of federal government information that specifically meets the needs of the 7th Congressional District, which we serve.
-We currently select approximately 85% of what the government offers us, making us the third largest depository library in Missouri.
-To find U.S. government documents, use SWAN (the online catalog) or ask one of our staff for assistance.
+This legally binding agreement with the U.S. government allows us to select and receive a collection of federal government publications that specifically meets the needs of citizens in our area and beyond.
+To find U.S. government documents in Meyer Library, use SWAN (the online catalog) or ask one of our staff for assistance.
 To search for government information online, use www.usa.gov, the official government search engine for information at both the federal and state levels.

 The Duane G. Meyer Library has a large collection of Missouri government publications in paper format that may be accessed through SWAN, the online catalog.
 Missouri government information may also be found online at Missouri’s home page www.mo.gov or the Internet Archive at https://archive.org/details/missouristatepublications.